 Evidence collected so far reveals the Phoenicians were sailing through various parts of the central Mediterranean, picking up goods that they clearly believed stood a good chance of turning a profit once they had been shipped elsewhere.
 The top layer of cargo consists of ceramic containers that were probably transporting everyday consumables such as wine and olive oil.
 Moreover, the inclusion of grinding stones – a common domestic appliance in everyday use in the ancient world – confirms the diversity of the cargo.

-This is an extract from the full article in featured in issue 88 of Current World Archaeology.
+This is an extract from the full article featured in issue 88 of Current World Archaeology.
 Click here for more information about subscribing to the magazine.